-The Title IX Coordinator and/or the Executive Director of Human Resources may determine that informal resolution is appropriate, including mediation, separation of the parties, counseling, and other appropriate measures.
+The Title IX Coordinator and/or the Human Resources Lead may determine that informal resolution is appropriate, including mediation, separation of the parties, counseling, and other appropriate measures.
 (Some cases may not be appropriate for informal resolution such as sexual violence.)